What is a Materials Scientist?

 What is the workplace of a Materials Scientist like?

-The workspace of a materials science professional is typically in an office and or laboratory.
+The workspace of a materials scientist is typically in an office and or laboratory.
 Modern technology today allows these scientists to conduct many material experimental processes using software and computer modeling.
 Many biotechnological businesses, government organizations, computer manufacturing companies, gas and oil companies, and universities employ individuals practicing materials science.
-Working as a part of a team or group is common in this field, and a standard 40-hour Monday to Friday workweek is typical as well, with overtime coming because of deadline restrictions.
+Working as part of a team or group is common in this field, and a standard 40-hour Monday to Friday work-week is typical as well, with overtime on occasion because of deadline restrictions.